Management Team

 James L. 'Lynn' Singleton

-In 1988, Lynn founded Professional Facilities Management, Inc. (PFM, www.pfmcorp.com) and serves as President and CEO.
-Today, PFM, a wholly owned for-profit subsidiary of Providence Performing Arts Center and has national management/booking contracts with ten facilities in seven states.
-Last year, PFM presented over 1,300 major national and international cultural and contemporary performances and attractions.
-Their 2,700-seat theatre in Durham, North Carolina was named the 2018 Theater of the Year by the International Entertainment Buyers Association (IEBA), a leading trade organization for live entertainment industry professionals.
+In 1988, Lynn was the founding President and CEO of Professional Facilities Management, Inc. (PFM, pfmcorp.com), a wholly owned for-profit subsidiary of the Providence Performing Arts Center.
+Today, PFM has national management and/or booking contracts with 9 facilities in 5 states, presenting a combined total of 1,200 national and international cultural and contemporary performances and attractions annually.
+Their 2,700-seat theatre in Durham, North Carolina was named the Theater of the Year (2018) by the International Entertainment Buyers Association (IEBA), a leading trade organization for live entertainment industry professionals.

 Alan Chille